OddMagnet/OddTracker/Sub-READMEs/FillingFunctionality.md

 Other possible solution for sorting would've been key paths, which would take a lot of working around for little gain and `NSSortDescriptor`, which would've required the actual core data attributes instead of the non-optional wrappers.

 To change the sorting a `Button` is added to the `ProjectsView`, that toggles an actionsheet.

+## Finishing ProjectsView

+The rows for items in `ProjectsView` so far only showed the name of the item, to change that the text was changed to a `Label` view, tinted in the projects color, containing the items name and an icon to indicate status, either a checkmark, filled when the item is completed, clear when not, or a triangle with exclamation mark for high priority items.

+Additionally the views needed for a working landscape mode on bigger deviced were added.
+The app will now show some text when there are no items and show the text in the secondary view, telling the user to select a project from the primary view.